 Household activity and travel surveys were conducted in the SKATS area in 1994-1995 and were used in the previous travel demand models.
-In 2010, a household travel surveys from about 1800 households in SKATS was conducted.
+In 2010, a household travel surveys from about 1800 households in SKATS was collected.
 Data from this survey has been used in updating and calibrating the travel demand models (auto ownership, trip generation, mode choice, destination choice, etc.).
 (See Travel Demand Forecasting section IV.B.)
-In addition, analysis and reports of the data have been made, and will be made, in the future, as required.
 In 2017, ODOT hired a consultant to develop a summary report of the 2009-2011 OHAS data, which includes a short-summary for each MPO and ODOT Region that participated.
-This project will finish in early 2018 and will be used by the partners within Oregon to educate policymakers of the findings and to assist in developing the next household survey.
+This project was finished in mid-2018 and will be used by the partners within Oregon to educate policymakers of the findings and to assist in developing the next household survey.

-For FY 2018-2019, SKATS staff will work with other partners in Oregon to discuss a possible future survey effort, tentatively scheduled for 2020.
+Starting in the 2018-2019 UPWP and continuing in this UPWP, SKATS staff will work with other partners in Oregon to refine the proposal for scoping a future travel survey.
+The date for the collection of the survey is not known at this time, but is tentatively scheduled between 2020 to 2022 for the SKATS area.
 In addition, other data sources that could provide similar information in a timelier manner will be investigated.
 (See Systems Monitoring and Reporting section IV.C)